FidanVural/DiffusionModels/README.md

 #### - Height & Width
 By changing height and width, you can change the size of the image.

-#### - Number of inference steps
+#### - Number of Inference Steps
 `num_inference_steps` represents the number of denosing steps.
 If you choose bigger step number, you can obtain a higher-quality image but the process will be slower.
 The default value of num_inference_steps is 50.
 You can observe the results.

 <p align="center">
   <img width="800" height="300" src="https://github.com/FidanVural/DiffusionModels/assets/56233156/f472ac6f-6bae-4175-988b-2b6a4e4ed265">
 </p>

-#### num_images_per_prompt
+#### - Number of Images per Prompt
 It determines the number of images for every run.
 Default value of `num_images_per_prompt` is 1.

 You can take a look to https://huggingface.co/docs/diffusers/v0.13.0/en/api/pipelines/stable_diffusion/text2img for more information.
-Also, you can check the notebook in the [notebooks](https://github.com/FidanVural/DiffusionModels/tree/master/notebooks) directory for different usages.

 ### 2) Text To Image Stable Diffusion v1.5 Models
 You can try lots of different Stable Diffusion v1.5 models in https://huggingface.co/models?other=diffusers%3AStableDiffusionPipeline.
-You can take a look to some models and usages of the models in [text2image_stable_diffusion_1_5_models.ipynb](https://github.com/FidanVural/DiffusionModels/blob/master/notebooks/text2image_stable_diffusion_1_5_models.ipynb) notebook.
+You can take a look to some models and usages of the models in [text2image_stable_diffusion_1_5_models.ipynb](https://github.com/FidanVural/DiffusionModels/blob/master/notebooks/text2image_stable_diffusion_1_5.ipynb) notebook.
 Additionally, some outputs of the models below are shown.
 For instance, the first image includes more realistic effects while the second image looks like Vincent Van Gogh's paintings.

 Prompt: "portrait of an pretty ancient woman warrior with tribal makeup detailed, dramatic lighting, mountainous backgrounds, high resolution"